nzaker/ATOMAP/doc/automation.rst

 * With ``image_type = 1``, the atomic resolution image used to find atom positions will be inverted.
 This is because in the bright field image the atoms are dark and surroundings are bright.
 For Atomap to work, the atoms must be the bright dots.
 * The zone axes is the same as for the other sublattice, they are both a part of YourStructure.
 * ``sublattice_position_sublattice = "A"`` and  ``self.sublattice_position_zoneaxis = "111"`` : The O columns are located between the columns in sublattice "A" in the direction of the zone axis 111.
 This setting is used to find the initial positions of the atomic columns in *SublatticeO*.
-* ``atom_subtract_config`` is the configuration for how brighter sublattices should be removed from the image prior to fitting the less bright sublattices.
+* ``atom_subtract_config`` is the configuration for how the brighter sublattices should be removed from the image prior to fitting the less bright sublattices.
 Here, the sublattice 'A' is removed from the image.
-An appropriate ``neighbor_distance`` gill give the size of the mask around the A atoms.
+An appropriate ``neighbor_distance`` gives the size of the mask around the A atoms.
 If no atoms should be removed from the image, this list can be removed from the class (as for *SublatticeA* above).
 * ``refinement_config`` is different here, to illustrate the possibilities:

     1. Atom positions are refined one time by using center-of-mass on an image which has been inverted and with the A sublattice removed, and modified by background removal, noise filtering and normalization.